-These news story videos to the right and statistics below contain absolute proof of the dangerous and deadly effects from ionization alarms that were in an estimated 90% of U.S. homes according to some sources.
+These news story videos above and statistics below contain absolute proof of the dangerous and deadly effects from ionization alarms that were in an estimated 90% of U.S. homes according to some sources.
 In the U.S. alone over last 40 years, at least 250,000 severe fire injuries and 50,000 fire related deaths have occurred due to these often deadly devices failing to provide early warning for safe evacuation.
 This statistic is a very conservative estimate due to inefficient smoke alarm record reporting over last 40 years .

 Considering the U.S. population is less than 5% of the 7.29+ billion people around the world with over , 2000 smoke alarm suppliers in China alone distributing both ionization and photoelectric alarms to the global market, applying the approximate 90% ionization usage in U.S. statistic to entire world that have smoke alarms seems logical due to the cost is less for these dangerous ionization devices and most consumers are unaware of the dangers and opt to buy the less expensive alarms assuming a smoke alarm is a smoke alarm which should detect smoke and protect their families from harm.